ibm-cloud-docs/openshift/openshift_hpcs_router.md

 2. In the **Add-ons** pane, click **Install** on the **{{site.data.keyword.cloud_notm}} HPCS Router Operator** card, and **Install** again to confirm the installation.
 3. Click the **OpenShift web console** button.
 4. From the side navigation menu in the **Administrator** perspective, click **Operators > OperatorHub**.
-5. In the **Provider Type** filter, select the **Custom** checkbox.
+5. In the **Provider Type** filter, select the **{{site.data.keyword.cloud_notm}} Router Operators** checkbox.
 Note that this checkbox might take a few minutes to become available while the add-on finishes installation.
 6. Select the **{{site.data.keyword.cloud_notm}} HPCS Router Operator** card, and click **Install**.
 7. Select **A specific namespace on the cluster**, select the `openshift-ingress-operator` project from the drop down list, and click **Subscribe**.
 8. From the side navigation menu in the **Administrator** perspective, click **Operators > Installed Operators**.